 In the following, we set the relevant statistical framework and propose efficient procedures to deal with this estimation issue.
 We refer to X as to the population.
-Historical information about X is given in terms of a random sample of size n drawn from X, which we denote by $X^1, \ldots, X^n$ , so that $X^1, \ldots, X^n$ are independent.
-Our aim is to estimate the aggregated risk $\rho(S)$ using the information contained in the sample.
-Towards this end we let represent the random sample, and let us denote its realization by where $x_k^j$ corresponds to the j-th observed (realized) value of the portfolio's kth margin.
+Historical information about X is given in terms of a random sample of size n drawn from X, which we denote by X^1, \ldots, X^n , so that X^1, \ldots, X^n are independently drawn copies of the random variable X. Our aim is to estimate the aggregated risk $\rho(S)$ using the information contained in the sample.
+Towards this end we let represent the random sample, and let us denote its realization by where x_k^j corresponds to the j-th observed (realized) value of the portfolio's kth margin.